-We are developing standard processes that encourage existing and new suppliers to comply with applicable anti-slavery and human trafficking legislation, including the Act.
+Access Australia is developing standard processes that encourage existing and new suppliers to comply with applicable anti-slavery and human trafficking legislation, including the Act.

-We will also, where appropriate and practical, visit our suppliers' offices, manufacturing and warehousing plants globally.
+Where appropriate and practical, we also visit our suppliers' offices, manufacturing and warehousing plants globally.
 This will help us to become familiar with how they operate and what safeguards they have in place to reduce, remove and prevent the use of slave or forced labour in their organisations and their supply chains.

-We are making sure that our employees are aware of the Act, of the definitions of slavery and human trafficking and that they know what to do should they suspect a case of slavery or human trafficking.
+Access Australia is making sure that our employees are aware of the Act, of the definitions of slavery and human trafficking and that they know what to do should they suspect a case of slavery or human trafficking.